dotnet/AspNetCore.Docs.Samples/fundamentals/streaming/README.md

 ## What

-The project contains two implementations of the definition of a simple ASP.NET Core web site that contains endpoints that sing a song:
+The project contains three implementations of the definition of a basic ASP.NET Core web site that contains endpoints that play a song:

 * `AsynchronousWithSystemTextJson`
 * `SynchronousWithNewtonsoftJson`
+* `DynamicBinaryStream`

-These endpoints sing the song indefinitely, streaming the song repeatedly until the client disconnects.
+These endpoints play the song indefinitely, streaming the song repeatedly until the client disconnects.
 This acts as a demonstration of how to implement streaming endpoints with ASP.NET Core.

 ## Compiling